-• Gross Written Premium - 4%
+- Gross Written Premium 3%

-- Gross Earned Premium 4%
+- Gross Farned Premium 3%

-- Gross Claims Incurred 3%
+- Gross Claims Incurred 2%

 - Gross Expenses incurred 5%

-The majority of this remaining business originates from AEL as motor vehicle liability and medical expenses.
+The majority of this remaining business originates from MICL as other motor insurance.

 A.2.5 Material Geographic Locations

 Performance in the top six material countries in which the AIL Group operates is summarised in the table below.